ayay-ayush/Edu/index.md

    I Aim not to let students face what I and millions other students are facing now!

 ```
-> Children don't like schools because schools were designed to train 'workers with perfection' and not "children" - they feel trapped together with hundreds of creative minds who all will eventually become the same.
+> <h3>Children don't like schools because schools were designed to train 'workers with perfection' and not "children" - they feel trapped together with hundreds of creative minds who all will eventually become the same. </h3>
 #### But I've pledged to change it.
  ____